ilyaizen/habistat/figma-plan.md

 # Habistat Main Page Design Plan

+Frontpage:

+Habistat

+> Track your habits & app usage.
+Achieve your goals.
+> Offline-first, private by design.
+>
+> _(Optional: "Sign up later for optional cloud sync.")_

+Drawer Button -> The drawer "More Info" content is automatically shown for new users and is the main designed element of the frontpage.

+Dashboard:

+Header -> Habistat Logo (Links to Frontpage), Navigation Links (Dashboard / Stats / Pricing), Settings Button, Theme Toggle Button, and User Button.

+Content ->

+Settings:

+---

 ## Design Inspiration

 - Inspired by the attached image: soft, friendly, playful, and motivating.